 JPMorgan's Aguzin to be named CEO of Hong Kong stock exchange - Bloomberg News

-Feb 9 (Reuters) - Nicolas Aguzin, who heads JPMorgan Chase & Co's JPM.N international private bank, will be named chief executive officer of Hong Kong's stock exchange, Bloomberg News reported on Monday, citing sources.
+Feb 9 (Reuters) - Nicolas Aguzin, who heads JPMorgan Chase & Co's JPM.N international private bank, will be named as chief executive officer of the Hong Kong stock exchange operator, Bloomberg News reported, citing sources.

-Aguzin will replace Charles Li, who announced his resignation in May. (https://bloom.bg/3tG8QWU)
+Aguzin will replace Charles Li, another former JPMorgan banker, who announced his resignation as CEO of Hong Kong Exchanges and Clearing 0388.HK (HKEX) in May. (https://bloom.bg/3a28W39)

+Aguzin will be taking over HKEX at a time when shares of the company are near record highs boosted by high trading volumes, particularly through the stock connect schemes which link the Hong Kong bourse with mainland markets.

+The appointment of a non-Chinese person as CEO of the Hong Kong stock exchange operator is striking, and many market participants and analysts say strengthening ties with the mainland should be high on Aguzin's agenda.

 ((arghyadeep.dutta@thomsonreuters.com; +91 7003090860; Reuters Messaging: Tweet @Mr_Arghyadeep))